dongmingh/v1performance/README.md

 1. git clone https://github.com/hyperledger/fabric-sdk-node.git
 2. cd fabric-sdk-node
-3. git reset --hard a7f57baca0ece7111f74f7b9174c2083df7cda86
+3. git reset --hard 84f36d2cd5a6ab6fb5155eb7d56d599c9e828edb
+4. run command `npm install`
+5. run command `gulp cop`
-4. download all scripts (1 bash shell script and 2 js scripts) and all json files into directory fabric-sdk-node/test/unit
+6. download all scripts (1 bash shell script and 2 js scripts) and all json files into directory fabric-sdk-node/test/unit
-5. create a sub directory, SCFiles, under fabric-sdk-node/test/unit
+7. create a sub directory, SCFiles, under fabric-sdk-node/test/unit
-6. add Service Credentials file for each fabric network to the SCFiles directory, see config-local.json in directory SCFiles as an example
+8. add Service Credentials file for each fabric network to the SCFiles directory, see config-local.json in directory SCFiles as an example
-7. modify userInput-ccchecer.json according to the desired test and the Service Credentials files
+9. modify userInput-ccchecer.json according to the desired test and the Service Credentials files

 ##Usage